thecredibleway/thecredibleway-com/docs/faq/questions/what-evidence-is-there-that-jesus-existed.md

 #### Jerusalem

-Extensive archaeological work in Jerusalem has uncovered structures and artifacts dating to the Second Temple period (including Jesus' time), such as the Pool of Bethesda, the Pool of Siloam, and the Temple Mount area, all mentioned in the Gospels.
+Extensive archaeological work in Jerusalem has uncovered structures and artifacts dating to the Second Temple period (including Jesus' time), such as the Pool of Bethesda, the Pool of Siloam and the Temple Mount area, all mentioned in the Gospels.
 The discovery of the Caiaphas ossuary, containing the bones of a high priest named Caiaphas (who presided over Jesus' trial), further anchors the Gospel accounts in historical reality.